Moldova Country Commercial Guide

 Last published date:

 Moldovans shop online primarily for clothing, shoes, electronic appliances, food, and travel.
-Payments are usually rendered upon receipt of merchandise, rather than online.
-The total amount of purchases made online by Moldovans in 2020 was USD 277 million.
-About 80 percent of the population uses the Internet, and there is widespread internet coverage.
+The total amount of purchases made online by Moldovans in 2024 is estimated to have reached USD 724 million, an almost 40 percent jump from the previous year.
 Over 98 percent of localities have access to a fixed fiber optic connection and high-speed mobile Internet coverage is also 98 percent.

-China-based and other international e-commerce websites are popular among Moldovans, primarily for online purchases of consumer electronics, with French and UK-based e-commerce gaining popularity in Moldova for clothing and footwear.
+China-based e-commerce websites have gained in popularity and are providing a boost to online purchases.
+Other international e-commerce websites are popular among Moldovans, primarily for online purchases of consumer electronics, with French and UK-based e-commerce gaining popularity in Moldova for clothing and footwear.
+There are websites that help deliver products purchased online from a wide range of U.S. retailers to Moldova.

-Moldova passed a law on e-commerce in 2004 regulating the main aspects of transactions over the Internet introducing such terms as electronic contract.
-New changes to the law were passed in line with Moldova’s EU Association Agreement/Deep and Comprehensive Free Trade Area (AA/DCFTA) focusing primarily on personal data protection.
+Moldova has a law on e-commerce regulating the main aspects of transactions over the Internet and introducing such terms as electronic contract.
+Changes to the law were passed in line with Moldova’s EU Association Agreement/Deep and Comprehensive Free Trade Area (AA/DCFTA) focusing primarily on personal data protection.

 ×